 The National Animal Health Monitoring System (NAHMS) Program Unit conducts national studies on the health and health management of United States domestic livestock and poultry populations.
 More about NAHMS.

-NAHMS recognizes this has been a tough year for the livestock industries and would like to provide an additional opportunity for producers to be included in the Feedlot Health 2021 study.
+NAHMS recognizes the last two years have been difficult for the swine industry and would like to provide an additional opportunity for producers to be included in the Swine 2021 Large Enterprise study.

-Contacts will take place from 7/19/2021 through 7/30/2021.
-Please respond, if contacted by NASS, and take this opportunity to help tell the story of feedlot operations in the U.S. If you have additional questions or are a feedlot producer who was selected to be a part of the study, have not yet been contacted by NASS, but are interested in participating please call 1-888-424-7828 and mention your interest in participating in the NAHMS Feedlot Health 2021 study.
+Contacts by NASS will take place from October through December 2021.
+Please respond, if contacted by NASS, and take this opportunity to help tell the story of the U.S. swine industry.
+If you have additional questions or are a swine producer who was selected to be a part of the study and have not yet been contacted by NASS, please call 1-888-424-7828 and mention your interest in participating in the NAHMS Swine 2021 Large Enterprise study.

 Learn more about Antimicrobial Use and Resistance Information